Have you ever tried kosher wine?

 Special occasions while I was growing up meant a bottle of Manischewitz Concord Grape sat somewhere on my family’s dining table.
 I was young, probably 10 or 11 years old, when I started sipping the sugary grape juice-like wine at Easter, Christmas, and on birthdays.
 (Yes, I was raised Catholic.)
 I’ve always wondered why, with so many other wines in the world, did my mother serve Manischewitz since we weren’t Jewish?
 Even if we were, there must’ve been a better (and equally affordable) kosher wine.

 In reality, though, the 1970s and ’80s saw few quality kosher wines.
 Most were that same sugary sweet swill like Manischewitz Concord Grape (actually it’s a kiddush or ceremony wine).
 Luckily, kosher wine has come a long way since my childhood – as has my palate.
-(Believe it or not, I think I liked drinking the stuff.)

-If you ask Jewish wine lovers, many probably don’t drink kosher wine, except at the Jewish holidays.
+If you ask Jewish wine lovers, many probably don’t drink kosher bottles, except at the Jewish holidays.
 But there’s an exciting breed of kosher wine that’s emerged, and even I, not Jewish and certainly not someone who keeps kosher, would willingly sip and recommend.
 Great wine is great wine, kosher or not.

 What is a kosher wine, exactly?
 According to Eater, “Kosher wine is made in precisely the same way as ‘regular’ wine.
 The only difference is that there is rabbinical oversight during the process and that the wine is handled “by Sabbath-observant Jews.”